 Any eligible voter may cast a vote by written proxy on any specified item on the agenda of the meeting.
-A remote vote may also be cast by electronic means, which term shall mean wherever used in this Charter (i) a personally verifiable method that can be reduced to written form or (ii) a voice communication received by a DPCA officer.
+A remote vote may also be cast by electronic means, which term shall mean wherever used in this Charter (i) a personally verifiable method that can be reduced to written form or (ii) a voice communication received by a DPCA Officer.

 Voting by proxy shall be permitted, subject to the limitations set out in this Charter.
 Proxies shall be in writing; shall name the person to whom the proxy is given; may be either general or limited to specific issues; may be either instructed or uninstructed.
 Proxies given as described below shall be notified to and received by the International Secretary at least three (3) days before the relevant meeting.

-The vote of a DPCA member may not be divided among multiple proxyholders.
+The vote of a DPCA Member may not be divided among multiple proxy-holders.
 Proxies shall be given for the full vote of a DPCA member.
-If a proxyholder cannot accept a full proxy due to the limitations imposed by Section 3.6(e) or Section 3.7(g), the International Secretary may assign a proxy of partial voting weight.
+If a proxy-holder cannot accept a full proxy due to the limitations imposed by Section 3.6(e) or Section 3.7(g), the International Secretary may assign a proxy of partial voting weight.

 General proxies may be given by:

-A Country Committee Chair, Vice Chair, or Voting Representative to: a member of Democrats Abroad within the same Country Committee or a DPCA member of the same Region;
+A Country Committee Chair, Vice Chair, or Voting Representative to: a member of Democrats Abroad within the same Country Committee or a DPCA Member of the same Region;

-DNC member (elected by Region) to: a DPCA member of the same Region;
+DNC Member (elected by Region) to: a DPCA Member of the same Region;

-DNC member (elected at large) to: any DPCA member;
+DNC Member (elected at large) to: any DPCA Member;

-DPCA officer to another DPCA member of DPCA.
+DPCA Officer to another DPCA Member of DPCA.

 A proxy vote may be cast by a member of Democrats Abroad within of a Country Committee only if any member of Democrats Abroad within such Country Committee has attended one (1) of the three (3) DPCA meetings held immediately preceding the DPCA meeting at which such proxy vote is to be cast.